 An unhappy homeowner from urban Cincinnati, Ohio – we’ll call her Sylvia Glade – wrote to us about her neighbor’s oak tree.
 It seems that one of the oak’s branches was overhanging Sylvia’s home.
 The branch constantly dropped sticks, and the tree itself has been shedding branches regularly.
 As far back as the late 1990s, Sylvia thought the tree was dangerous and began asking her neighbor, whom we’ll call Elouise, to do something about it.
 A tree expert whom Sylvia hired five years ago to inspect her own trees agreed, saying the big oak should go.

 The elderly Elouise was unmoved.
 She gave Sylvia permission to cut down the tree (as long as Sylvia paid for it), but then denied her the right to enter the property to do so.
-With the property line hard up against Sylvia’s house, Sylvia couldn’t even get a ladder under the branch to cut it away without Elouise’s cooperation (which was not to be forthcoming).
+With the property line hard up against Sylvia’s house, Sylvia couldn’t even get a ladder under the branch to cut it away without Elouise’s cooperation (which, it is obvious by now, was not to be forthcoming).

 Elouise’s insurance company says Elouise had no idea the tree wasn’t healthy.
 “She didn’t know, so we don’t owe,” the company’s mantra seems to be.
 Sylvia complains she told the neighbor on many occasions, and even the neighbor admits she saw decayed branches that had fallen from the tree.
 Once, Elouise even hired Sylvia’s son to haul away some large branches that the old oak shed in a windstorm.
 Sylvia asked us what duty of care Elouise owed her under Ohio law.